Tag Archives: risun tubeless rims

 tltrailtrialrims

-Making a spoked tubeless wheel rim is expensive but it”s been done for years, right back to the mid-1980s Honda XL600M (left), and almost certainly before that.
+Making a spoked tubeless wheel rim is expensive but its been done for decades, right back to the mid-1980s Honda XL600M (left), and almost certainly before that.

 xadv - 5

-Recent bikes that come with them stock include the BMW 1200GSA, the original Aprilia Caponord (below), Suzuki V-Stroms, Yamaha XT1200Z, KTM V-twins, some Triumph Tigers and Explorers (top of the page) and now 1200 Scramblers.
+Recent bikes that come with them stock include the BMW 1200GSA, the original Aprilia Caponord (below), Yamaha’s 225 and 250 Serow on the rer only, Suzuki V-Stroms, Yamaha XT1200Z, KTM V-twins, some Triumph Tigers, Explorers (top of the page) and 1200 Scramblers.
 Even Honda’s oddball X-ADV scooter (right) has small spoked TL wheels.

 TL-vstrom